Sunday, July 16, 2017

 We survived and made it home today.

-Weather‑wise, this was a good camping trip, hotter than Hades though.
+Weather-wise, this was a good camping trip.

 We had rain yesterday, but no big deal, just a gentle shower, not a gully washer.

-Cowboy said that the river was up too much.
+Fishing-wise, it wasn't a good year.
+Cowboy said the river was up too much.

 For Badger, it was rougher than normal.